 What does SMS routing mean?
 Essentially, it's changing and reorganizing different connections between end-points to increase the delivery rate of an SMS message.

 As Messente focuses on business-critical SMS messages, the delivery rate is crucial due to each undelivered message having a large negative impact on the customer’s business.
 Thus, the cost of an undelivered message can be hundreds of times higher than the SMS cost itself.
 This is where an SMS router comes into play to provide an alternate route for your SMS to travel to your customer's mobile.

 Wish to know more?
 Here's everything you need to know about SMS API providers!

 Each route is a connection to a partner, operator, or carrier that enables the transfer of the message data to the recipient.
 In our case, a route is a connection between us and the operator to whom the customer’s number belongs.
 Our job is to enable our customers to send messages via this connection.

 True delivery rate

-When discussing delivery rates, any SMS API provider can claim a 98-99% delivery rate.
+When discussing delivery rates, any SMS API solution can claim a 98-99% delivery rate.
 This seems like an appealing number, but if it’s not backed up with data it’s a worthless vanity metric.
 Frankly, delivery rates depend on the routes your vendor has selected and the quality of each route.

 In some markets, operators only allow certain partners to provide connections to end customers or allow the local companies to enable foreign service providers the use of their connections without giving them direct connections themselves.
 These partnered connections vary in quality.
 So, constant testing and monitoring are required to provide truly high delivery.